California Valley Solar Ranch: Project overview

 The project began construction in 2011, and began operation in 2012 with 22 MW completed.
 It was fully completed in October 2013.
 At the time it was completed, "the California Valley Solar Ranch will power about 100,000 homes and will be one of the largest photovoltaic (PV) solar power plants in the world".

 The project is being constructed on 1966 acre of a 4365 acre site of former grazing land.
 It is utilizing high-efficiency, crystalline PV panels designed and manufactured by SunPower.
 The project includes up to 88,000 SunPower solar tracking devices to hold PV panels that track the sun across the sky.
 The project delivers approximately 550 gigawatt-hours (GW·h) annually of renewable energy and has a capacity of 250 MW.
 While the plant only has a capacity factor of 25%, its power is generated during the middle of the day, when demand for electricity — and price — is much higher than at night.

-Power Purchase Agreement
+Power purchase agreement

 On August 14, 2008, Pacific Gas and Electric announced an agreement to buy all the power from the power plant.
 A Conditional Use Permit application for the project was filed with the County of San Luis Obispo Planning and Building Department on January 14, 2009.
 On November 30, 2010, NRG Energy announced that it would buy CVSR from SunPower for "up to $450 million".
 In September 2011, the Department of Energy (DOE) offered NRG Solar a $1.237 billion loan from the federal government to cover most of the construction cost.
 The total cost of the project is estimated to be $1.6 billion.